-In Canada and the United States will begin to experience the "rooftop farming" or grow fruit and vegetables in greenhouses on the roofs of buildings
+In Canada and the United States, "rooftop farming" is beginning to be experimented, ie growing fruit and vegetables in greenhouses above the roofs of buildings

-For example the "Lufa farms" in Montreal has just started selling fruits and vegetables at Kilometer Zero cultivated rooftops
+For example, the "Lufa farms" in Montreal has recently started selling fruit and vegetables at zero kilometer grown on the roofs

-The model "Lufa Farms" predict the distribution direct to consumers through a cooperative.
+The “Lufa Farms” model provides for direct distribution to consumers through a cooperative.

-While in Italy, on the occasion of Paratissima 2010, in Turin in the San Salvario dozens of families have collaborated on a project carried out over an area of about bio 40 sqm.
+While in Italy, on the occasion of Paratissima 2010, in Turin in the San Salvario district, dozens of families collaborated on an organic project carried out on an area of about 40 square meters.

 This is a demonstration of cohousing where all work together to grow vegetables on the roof.

-This type of roofing contributes significantly to revitalize the urban ecosystem; green roof not only has an aesthetic role, but performs important functions microclimate with quantifiable economic benefits.
+This type of roofing contributes significantly to revitalize the urban ecosystem; the green roof has not only an aesthetic role, but plays important microclimatic functions with quantifiable economic consequences.